 Based near Jacksonville Florida, USA is another car engine conversion company run by William Wynne.
-They use a Convair car engine as the base for an aircraft application.
+They use a Corvair car engine as the base for an aircraft application.
 This is a derated six cylinder air cooled engine perfectly adaptable to LSA and experimental type of aircraft.
 It is also a very good replacement for the O-200 and O-235 aircraft engines.

 Those of you looking to build, maintain and fly their own engine, this is the one.
 There is a very active community and builder support available to look after any issue or question you might have while rebuilding or operating this powerplant.